folbricht/routedns/doc/configuration.md

 resolvers = ["cloudflare-dot"]
 ```

 Cache that only stores up to 1000 records in memory and keeps negative responses for 1h.
+Responses are randomized for cached responses.

 ```toml
 [groups.cloudflare-cached]